SciProgCentre/TurchinReg.jl/docs/src/index.md

 * as a maximum of a posterior information ``P(\alpha|\overrightarrow{f})``
 * as the mean of all possible ``\alpha``, defining the prior probability density as ``P(\overrightarrow{\varphi})=\int d\alpha P(\alpha) P(\overrightarrow{\varphi}|\alpha)`` (all alphas are equally probable).

-`StatReg.jl` allows to apply all of these options.
+`TurchinReg.jl` allows to apply all of these options.

 # Gaussian random process
 Experimental data usually follows a normal distribution.
 At that rate the regularisation has an analytical solution.
 Let the measurement vector f have errors described by a multidimensional Gaussian distribution with a covariance matrix ``\Sigma``: